 Perhaps one of the most studied ways is that CBD can positively affect humans and our pets alike is its way of treating anxiety.
 Gone are the days were anti-anxiety medications are our only option.
 Cats that were once fearful of traveling in a car or plane are now able to accompany their owners with ease and free of stress.
 Additionally, CBD oil also treats different types of anxieties and phobias including separation anxiety and fear of loud noises such as fireworks.
 Again, because of the fact that it is all natural and non-toxic, pet parents don’t need to worry about the adverse reactions that accompany the vast majority of mood-altering drugs.

 Preventing and Curing Cancer with CBD

 While there isn’t significant evidence as to exactly how it’s possible, studies are showing that CBD is effective in preventing and curing cancer in humans, cats, and dogs.
 Every day more and more research is allowing people like you and me to gain more insight into just how it all works but for now, here’s what we do know.

 CBD promotes overall homeostasis within the body.
 Total homeostasis, therefore, supports the immune system’s response in eliminating the growth and formation of cancer cells.

 Reducing Nausea and Boosting the Appetite

 While CBD can greatly help in preventing cancer cells from forming and spreading, it is the sad truth that some cats will have to undergo conventional cancer treatments such as chemotherapy and radiation.
 These harsh treatments can prove to have many adverse reactions for your cat including a loss of appetite and horrific nausea.
 If your car has to undergo conventional treatment for cancer, CBD can help ease the associated symptoms.

 Improving Coat & Skin Conditions

 CBD oil is also effective for treating and preventing skin conditions.
-While most of the time CBD oil will be administered orally, cat owners can also grab CBD or oil in on the cats for.
+While most of the time CBD oil will be administered orally, cat owners can also apply CBD oil on their cats' skin.
 This can improve irritation because cats have cannabis receptors on the surface of their skin.